MahmoudHegazi/NoCode-Editor/README.md

 * if you need to style the elements then you have to add the text before click run1 or run2.

 ## next update:
-I will working on import the DOM of the nodes and the current style after user finish to adatabase then paste them into HTML file to give it back for him
+I will working on export the DOM of the nodes and the current style after user finish to adatabase then paste them into HTML file to give it back for him adding more options and nav bar I need make it Like wix.com

 # app Image
 <img src="noCode.JPG" alt="noCode Editor">